General Camp Questions:

 Yes.
 We have daily showcases among the students.
 And we have our big group performance at the end of camp, followed by a celebratory potluck lunch.

-Can my child bring an instrument other than a violin/fiddle?
+Can campers bring an instrument other than a violin/fiddle?

 Yes!
 We encourage viola, cello, and bass players to participate.
-We have an amazing low-strings instructor on staff, Dr. Kent Jensen.
-He is a cellist in the Louisiana Philharmonic Orchestra and one of the conductors at the Greater New Orleans Youth Orchestra.
+In addition to a stellar fiddle team, we have an amazing low-strings instructor on staff, Dr. Kent Jensen.
+Kent is a cellist in the Louisiana Philharmonic Orchestra and one of the conductors at the Greater New Orleans Youth Orchestra.
 We are privileged to have him join us each year!

 Adult campers may connect with local trad musicians and clinicians at the camp.
 Guitar and mandolin may be offered as the need arises.